 Ekran System provides you with rich activity monitoring options.
 You can detect brute force attacks using the following features:

 - User activity monitoring.
-This feature tracks and records each user session.
+On-screen recording and keystroke tracking help to monitor and record each user session.
 You can review any session online or in records to detect lateral movement, abnormal user activity, or evidence of data theft by a hacker or insider.

 - User and entity behavior analytics (UEBA).
 This AI-based module detects unusual user behavior that doesn’t break security rules but can indicate an attack.
 For example, it can alert your security team about logins at unusual times or about attempts to connect to the organization’s network out of working hours.
 A UEBA’s work is based on an artificial intelligence algorithm that collects data on normal user behavior, creates a baseline, and detects suspicious activities.